figtools/figgy.python-reference/README.md

     - Try setting `lazy_load=True` in `src/app.py`
         - This will enable you to run the app to generate the `figgy.json`, run sync, then use the app and have it dynamically pull the new config without a restart.

+#### Using validating during your CICD process:
+- See the `.github/workflows/cicd.yml` for an example of how you can install, configure, and use figgy to run build-time C cicd validations!